natict/linux-metrics/docs/cpu-load.md

 ### Task CL1: CPU Load
 Open 3 terminals (ssh connections).

-1. What is the Load Average metric?
+1. Where are the Load Averages?
 Use the Linux Process States and `man 5 proc` (search for loadavg):
 ```bash
 (term 1) root:~# man 5 proc
 (term 1) root:~# cat /proc/loadavg